The Way Back (2010 film): Plot

 The group reaches the unpatrolled border between the Soviet Union and Mongolia, and Valka, who idolizes Joseph Stalin, refuses to cross.
 The rest continue to Ulaanbaatar to discover that Mongolia is under communist control.
 Since China is at war with Japan, he convinces the group to take refuge in British India instead and they continue south across the Gobi Desert.
 Lack of water, sandstorms, sunburn, blisters, and sunstroke weaken the group.
-They find temporary relief at a well and then lose the majority of their water supply in a sandstorm.
-The group carries on; Irena dies followed a few days later followed by Tomasz.
+They find temporary relief at a well and then lose most of their water supply in a sandstorm.
+The group carries on; Irena dies a few days later followed by Tomasz.
 Smith nearly dies but Janusz, Zoran, and Voss motivate him until the severely dehydrated men reach a new water source.

 The group passes through the Great Wall into China and reach the Himalayas on the verge of death.
 A Tibetan monk takes them to a Buddhist monastery where they regain their strength.
-Smith decides to go to Lhasa with the help of one of the monk's contacts, who will smuggle him out through China so he can make contact with the US military and return to America.
+Smith decides to go to Lhasa with the help of one of the monk's contacts, who will smuggle him out through China so he can make contact with the US military and return to home.
 The remaining three reach India where villagers assist them, and the Indian government arranges their peaceful return home.

 Janusz walks around the world until 1989, when the communist regime in Poland is ousted from power.
 Fifty years after being taken captive, Janusz again envisions reaching for the rock by the door.
-This time he grabs the rock, and takes a key hidden underneath.
+This time he succeeds, and takes a key hidden underneath.
 He opens the door and is reunited with his wife.